Many Heads, One Tale

-"Many Heads, One Tale" is the eighth episode of the third season of the American television series Agents of S.H.I.E.L.D., based on the Marvel Comics organization S.H.I.E.L.D.
-(Strategic Homeland Intervention, Enforcement and Logistics Division), revolving around the character of Phil Coulson and his team of S.H.I.E.L.D. agents as they deal with revelations about Hydra.
-It is set in the Marvel Cinematic Universe (MCU), sharing continuity with the films of the franchise.
+"Many Heads, One Tale" is the eighth episode of the third season of the American television series Agents of S.H.I.E.L.D.
+Based on the Marvel Comics organization S.H.I.E.L.D., it follows Phil Coulson and his team of S.H.I.E.L.D. agents as they deal with revelations about Hydra.
+It is set in the Marvel Cinematic Universe (MCU) and acknowledges the franchise's films.
 The episode was written by Jed Whedon and DJ Doyle, and directed by Garry A. Brown.

 Clark Gregg reprises his role as Coulson from the film series, and is joined by series regulars Ming-Na Wen, Brett Dalton, Chloe Bennet, Iain De Caestecker, Elizabeth Henstridge, Nick Blood, Adrianne Palicki, Henry Simmons, and Luke Mitchell.
 The episode retcons the history of Hydra that was established in the films, tying it into the series' Inhuman storyline.

 "Many Heads, One Tale" originally aired on ABC on November 17, 2015, and according to Nielsen Media Research, was watched by 3.60 million viewers.

 Plot

-Confirming he knows Ward is looking for a secret Strucker family vault said to contain a secret great power, Malick orders his men to kill him.
+Confirming he knows Grant Ward is looking for a secret Strucker family vault said to contain a secret great power, Gideon Malick orders his men to kill him.
 However Ward overpowers and tortures them, learning the vault is in Germany.

-Mack voices his concerns over Coulson's relationship with Price, but Coulson reveals that though he wants to trust Price, he has been planning a sting operation to unearth the ATCU's secrets.
-While Coulson gives Price a tour of the Playground, Daisy uses a device smuggled into the ATCU with Andrew to hack their mainframe, and Hunter and Morse visit to deal with the security breach, disguised as an FBI team.
+Alphonso "Mack" Mackenzie voices his concerns over Phil Coulson's relationship with Rosalind Price, but Coulson reveals that though he wants to trust Price, he has been planning a sting operation to unearth the Advanced Threat Containment Unit's (ATCU) secrets.
+While Coulson gives Price a tour of the Playground, Daisy Johnson uses a device smuggled into the ATCU with Andrew Garner to hack their mainframe, and Lance Hunter and Bobbi Morse visit to deal with the security breach, disguised as an FBI team.
 Morse sneaks away to investigate the part of the facility where the Inhumans are being held, but instead finds vitamin supplements containing Terrigen, discovering that they are given to all ATCU staff.
-She realises that the ATCU are keeping the Inhumans elsewhere and are not working on a cure for Terrigenesis, but are instead trying to activate more Inhumans.
+She realizes that the ATCU are keeping the Inhumans elsewhere and are not working on a cure for Terrigenesis, but are instead trying to activate more Inhumans.

 Updated on the situation, Coulson interrogates Price, suspecting she is Hydra, but she claims innocence of administering Terrigen to her staff, and reveals that Malick, her business partner, is responsible for overseeing the captured Inhumans.
-They realise that Malick has been removing the Inhumans to an unknown location, and is making more to serve him.
+They realize that Malick has been removing the Inhumans to an unknown location, and is making more to serve him.
 Morse and Hunter are attacked by Malick's chief of security, the telekinetic Inhuman Giyera.
 After they subdue him, Banks helps them escape.